odin-loki/Wideband-White-Noise-Generator/README.md

 ## General
 Project most probably made using a IMPAT diode and decent oscillator circuits.
 White Noise may be generated using a Single Feedback Zener Diode.
 I still need to do some research on White Noise Generation.
 I cannot be bothered modulating anything.
 All design should be simple, cheap and making use of High Power Components that do simply what they are mathematically intended to do.

+## Notes 29/02/2020
+Since I found a High Power Transistor/Amplifier.
+Pretty sure I just need to find some High Power RLC components and build an Oscillator and give it power.
+What I really need to do, is figure out how to make the Oscillator tunable, so I get the full 100 watts across the DC to 14 Ghz Spectrum.
+That is with a Varactor or Potentiometer.
+I want a feedback circuit, so when the frequency is high enough (12 Ghz) it will cutoff and rebegin at DC.
+Maybe off the Reactance of the LC components.